dominiksalvet/gim/README.md

 sudo gim uninstall https://gitlab.com/dominiksalvet/gim.git
 ```

+Maybe you will want to remove the program's cached repositories as well if you haven't planned to install gim again. **Programs installed from these repositories will not be uninstalled.** You can do it by executing the `gim -clear-cache` command before the gim uninstallation as stated above.

-Once the gim is uninstalled, in case of install it again, it is required to used the steps described in the [Install](#install) section.
+Once the gim is uninstalled and the cache is cleared, it is required to use the steps described in the [Install](#install) section in case to install it again.

 ---

-Note that root permissions are not required for every project, gim also **supports installation without root permissions**.
+Note that root permissions are not required for every project, gim also **supports installation without root permissions** into user's directories.
 This decision is exclusively up to the project developer.

 ### Update